econPreference/econPreference.github.io/about.md

 ## Packages

-- [bayecon.matlab](https://github.com/econPreference/bayecon.matlab): User-friendly Bayesian econometrics Matlab toolbox that does not require users to write a script.
+- [bayecon.matlab](https://github.com/econPreference/bayecon.matlab): User-friendly Bayesian econometrics MATLAB toolbox that does not require users to write a script.
 It is really easy to use!

 ## Publications